 Blog post by Gwen

-Blasted Heath – past and present and future
+Blasted Heath – aquatic and herbaceous and woody - SOLD OUT

 “This September, Penhaligon’s unveils two new perfumes inspired by the extreme, wild and passionate British landscape; that moment where the Land meets the Sea and untamed energy explodes.